Nidhishree-Rao/Nidhishree-Rao/README.md

 I'm a passionate aspiring frontend developer, recently transitioned from an analyst role to pursue my love for coding and UI design.
 My technical skills include **JavaScript**, **React.js**, and **[...]

-I'm eager to collaborate with like-minded individuals—feel free to reach out at 📧 raonidhishree@gmail.com.

-**Interests:** Fitness 🏋️‍♀️, Art 🎨

 ## Skills 💻